Gertrude Mills1

 M, #29086, b. circa 1760, d.
 1 September 1819

-Last Edited=11 Jun 2005
+Last Edited=17 Jun 2015

-Sir Edward Knatchbull, 8th Bt. was born circa 1760.1 He was the son of Sir Edward Knatchbull, 7th Bt. and Grace Legge.1 He married, firstly, Mary Hugessen, daughter of William Western Hugessen and Thomazine Honywood, in July 1780.1 He married, secondly, Frances Graham, daughter of John Graham, on 4 June 1785.1 He married, thirdly, Mary Hawkins, daughter of Thomas Hawkins and Mary Theresa Bradshaw, on 13 April 1801 at St. George's Church, St. George Street, Hanover Square, London, England.1 He died on 1 September 1819.2
+Sir Edward Knatchbull, 8th Bt. was born circa 1760.1 He was the son of Sir Edward Knatchbull, 7th Bt. and Grace Legge.1 He married, firstly, Mary Hugessen, daughter of William Western Hugessen and Thomazine Honywood, in July 1780.1 He married, secondly, Frances Graham, daughter of John Graham, on 4 June 1785.1 He married, thirdly, Mary Hawkins, daughter of Thomas Hawkins and Mary Theresa Bradshaw, on 13 April 1801 at St. George's Church, St. George Street, Hanover Square, London, EnglandG.1 He died on 1 September 1819.2

-Sir Edward Knatchbull, 8th Bt. matriculated at Christ Church College, Oxford University, Oxford, Oxfordshire, England, on 25 January 1777.1 He held the office of Sheriff of Kent in 1785.1 He held the office of Member of Parliament (M.P.) for Kent between 1785 and 1786.1 He succeeded to the title of 8th Baronet Knatchbull, of Mersham Hatch, co.
-Kent [E., 1641] on 21 November 1789.1 He held the office of Member of Parliament (M.P.) for Kent between 1790 and 1802.1 He held the office of Member of Parliament (M.P.) for Kent between 1806 and 1819.1 He graduated from Oxford University, Oxford, Oxfordshire, England, on 6 July 1810 with a Doctor of Civil Laws (D.C.L.).1
+He matriculated at Christ Church, Oxford University, Oxford, Oxfordshire, EnglandG, on 25 January 1777.1 He held the office of Sheriff of Kent in 1785.1 He held the office of Member of Parliament (M.P.) for Kent between 1785 and 1786.1 He succeeded as the 8th Baronet Knatchbull, of Mersham Hatch, co.
+Kent [E., 1641] on 21 November 1789.1 He held the office of Member of Parliament (M.P.) for Kent between 1790 and 1802.1 He held the office of Member of Parliament (M.P.) for Kent between 1806 and 1819.1 He graduated from Oxford University, Oxford, Oxfordshire, EnglandG, on 6 July 1810 with a Doctor of Civil Laws (D.C.L.)1

 Child of Sir Edward Knatchbull, 8th Bt. and Mary Hugessen